Spanish property bubble: Dynamics

 Actual sales over the July 2007-June 2008 period were down an average 25.3% (with the lion's share of the loss arguably happening in the 2008 tract of this period).
-Some regions have been more affected than others (Catalonia was ahead in this regard with a 42.2% sales plunge while sparsely populated regions like Extremadura were down a mere 1.7% over the same period).
+Some regions have been more affected than others: Catalonia was ahead in this regard with a 42.2% sales plunge while sparsely populated regions like Extremadura were down a mere 1.7% over the same period.

 Unlike much of the United States, but like most European countries, Spain does not recognize mortgage loans as nonrecourse debt.
 Since property prices dropped enough for most foreclosures to only account for 60% of the loan, those evicted have large debts for property they no longer own.

 Figures

 Prices and number of houses built

-According to the reports of the Bank of Spain, between 1976 and 2003, the price of housing in Spain has doubled in real terms, which means, in nominal terms, a multiplication by 16.
-In the period of 1997—2006, the price of housing in Spain had risen about 150% in nominal terms, equivalent to 100% growth in real terms.
+According to the reports of the Bank of Spain, between 1976 and 2003, the price of housing in Spain doubled in real terms, which means, in nominal terms, a multiplication of 16.
+In the period for 1997—2006, the price of housing in Spain had risen about 150% in nominal terms, equivalent to 100% growth in real terms.
 It is stated that from 2000 to 2009, 5 million new housing units had been added to the existing stock of 20 million.
 In 2008, the real estate market started to drop fast, and house prices decreased dramatically by 8% in that year.
-In the period of 2007-2013, Spanish house prices had fallen by 37%.
-Each year almost a million homes were built in Spain, more than in Germany, France, and England altogether.
+In the period for 2007-2013, Spanish house prices fell by 37%.
+Each year almost a million homes were built in Spain, more than in Germany, France, and England combined.